platinasystems/goes/docs/Platina Appliance Head Users Guide.md

 To switch back to x86 console:

-- At the BMC console prompt, execute the `toggle` GoES command.
+- At the BMC console prompt, execute the `toggle` GOES command.
 - Hit return to display the Linux prompt on the system console

 # Support